 You may not give much thought to your air ducts, but few areas of the home can have a greater impact on your indoor air quality, especially if you don’t have something like Spiral Piers in your system.
 Over time, various pollutants can get trapped inside your air ducts.
 As your air conditioner or home heating system operates throughout the day, these airborne contaminants are continually circulated throughout the home.
 Dr. Watts provides AC tune-ups in Copperas Cove so you don’t have to worry about repairs.
 Because of this, many homeowners look to a company specialized in duct cleaning in Montreal to get air duct cleaning and radon testing to eliminate the issues that could affect their indoor air quality.

 But what pollutants can get caught in your air ducts?
 Here’s a closer look at some of the most common offenders:

 2. Mold & Mildew

 Whether the result of a plumbing problem or a combination of high humidity affecting other debris, the presence of mold and mildew in the air ducts is a serious cause for concern.
 According to experts like friends & family hvac, mold can contribute to a wide range of respiratory problems and other health conditions, as well as trigger symptoms for those who suffer from allergies or asthma.
-If mold is allowed to get out of control, the insulation lining your air ducts may need to be replaced altogether.
-Sometimes radon can get into your ducts as well which is an odorless chemical that can be dangerous in great quantities; a radon mitigation company can help you identify if you have this in your household and how to get rid of it with the proper radon testing.
+If mildew is allowed to get out of control, the insulation lining your air ducts may need to be replaced altogether and while you’re at it you might as well do some Air Duct Mildew Cleaning so you are sure that there is clean air flowing through your house.
+Sometimes, lead and radon can get into your ducts as well which are odorless chemicals that can be dangerous in great quantities; a radon mitigation company can help you identify if you have this in your household and how to get rid of it with the proper radon testing.
+You can also schedule a lead inspection.

 3. Insects & Rodents